khiyer/SILLi/README.md

 ### Examples

 The model is accompanied by three case studies of sills emplaced in two different sedimentary basins, the [Karoo Basin](/tutorials/karoo.md) in South Africa and the [Vøring Basin](/tutorials/utgard.md) offshore Norway.
+An additional example of emplacement of an [igneous intrusion into a pluton] (/tutorials/pluton.md) is also shown for cases where basin evolution is not required.

 ### Further Reading
-The algorithms and examples used in SILLi 1.0 are documented in the Geoscientific Model Development article: <em>"Iyer, K., Svensen, H., and Schmid, D. W.: SILLi 1.0: A 1D Numerical Tool Quantifying the Thermal Effects of Sill Intrusions, Geosci.
-Model Dev.
-Discuss., [https://doi.org/10.5194/gmd-2017-132](https://www.geosci-model-dev-discuss.net/gmd-2017-132/), in review, 2017.</em>

-### Authors
-Karthik Iyer

-Henrik Svensen

-Daniel W. Schmid
+A full description of the model with examples can be found [here](https://www.geosci-model-dev-discuss.net/gmd-2017-132/).